Gambling firms see $7B to $8B sports betting market by 2025

 Panelists at the NYC Sports Betting Investor Summit said Monday that the industry is growing quickly in this country a year and a half after New Jersey won a U.S. Supreme Court ruling clearing the way for all 50 states to offer legal sports betting.

-So far, 14 do, and many others are considering joining the market.
+So far, 14 do, and many others are considering it.

 Investment firm Morgan Stanley predicts the U.S. market will generate almost $7 billion in revenue by 2025, up from $833 million this year.
 That’s up from an estimate of $5 billion the company had issued less than a year ago.